AnshPradhan14/AnshPradhan14/README.md

 # 👋 Hey there, I’m Ansh Pradhan!

-🎓 I'm a third-year Computer Engineering student with a major in AI — constantly experimenting with code, models, and occasionally, my sleep schedule.
+🎓 I'm a third-year Computer Engineering student with a major in AI, constantly experimenting with code, models, and occasionally, my sleep schedule.
-🧠 I love building smart solutions that actually solve problems — whether it's predicting stock prices or detecting faces in real time (no, I’m not spying).
+🧠 I love building smart solutions that actually solve problems. whether it's predicting stock prices or detecting faces in real time (no, I’m not spying).
 ⚙️ Passionate about AI, ML, deep learning, data analysis, and anything Python-flavored.

 ---